Tennis, Nutrition, Pickleball

 Any athlete worth his or her salt—or sodium in the case of this blog—knows a winning formula is a tripod that begins before the event, continues during it, and recovers afterward.

 In this reading, the before part may very well be as important as the during and after parts.
-The before part is parsing the terms that attend to understanding hydration.
+The before part parses the terms that attend to understanding hydration.

 Hypohydration—is fancy for dehydrated or a body that needs water.